History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Bronze Age stone circle

 St Cuby and St Leonard ChurchThe church dates to the early medieval period and has a very unusual layout; the tower is not at the west end or centrally located, but instead stands at the west end of the south transept.
 In the chancel aisle is a monument to Sir john Colshull (d.
-1483), and the parclose screen is decorated with cats of arms of families connected to the Colshull family.
+1483), and the parclose screen is decorated with cats of arms of families connected to the Colshull, or Coleshull, family.
 Other good monuments incude a tomb chest and effigies of John Killiow (d.
 1601) and his wife, and a slate monument to Ann Coffyn (d.
 1592).

 There is another slate monument showing two unknown men and their wives and children, all in 16th century dress.
 The font bowl is said to have been carved by St Cuby himself to act as a basin for the nearby holy well, also founded by St Cuby.
 The font bowl has a very un-Christian carving of a griffin and probably dates to the 6th century so it may well have ben carved by Cuby himself.